pierrediedhiou/cybersecurity-journey/glossary.md

 without completing the TCP handshake, harder to detect in logs
 - **Subnet** — A subdivision of an IP network, represented with slash notation (ex: 192.168.0.1/24 covers 256 addresses)
+- **Symmetric Encryption** — Encryption that uses the same key for both encrypting and decrypting data.
+Examples: AES, DES, 3DES
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to